Mr-Jos/namesilo_ddns_cli/README.md

 * Rewrite based on Bash builtin commands, and remove all other dependences except for `wget` or `curl`.
 * No API request needed for normal running by using cache, and possible for IP-checking with high frequency.
-* Create running log with automatic length control.
+* Create running log with automatic compression and length control.
 * Enable command-line support.

 ### Feathers